chanzuckerberg/open-science/collections/_resources/overview.md

 ## Choosing open science approaches

-Selecting open science methods appropriate for your particular needs can be challening.
+Selecting open science methods appropriate for your particular needs can be challenging.
 View the
-[Choosing open science approaches](/open-science/resources/choosing/) topic page for more information on how to think about this issue.
+[Choosing open science approaches](/open-science/resources/choosing/) topic page for more information on how to plan for open science as a researcher, and how to identify and develop policies related to open science.

 ## Organizations and projects supporting open science